reaganhsmith/CSE212/3-Sets.md

 set3 = fruit_set | grocery_set;
 print(set3);# Returns: {'mangos', 'apples', 'salsa', 'pineapple', 'chips'}
 ```
-Again the second method works better because nothing needs to be downloaded.

 ## Example
 Here is an example of sets being used.